AdobeDocs/commerce-cloud-service.en/help/cloud-guide/architecture/pro-architecture.md

 -  [OpenSearch](../services/opensearch.md)

 For the Staging and Production environments, we recommend installing the latest version of the Fastly CDN module.
-See [Fastly in Cloud](https://devdocs.magento.com/cloud/cdn/cloud-fastly.html#fastly-cdn-module-for-magento-2).
+See [Fastly services](/help/cloud-guide/cdn/fastly.md#fastly-cdn-module-for-magento-2).

 Edit the following YAML files to configure specific software versions to use in your implementation.